Gas Turbine Research Establishment: Advanced Turbo Gas Generator

+On 23 May 2024, the Ministry of Defence (MoD) awarded Azad Engineering Limited a contract to serve as a single source industry partner for the advanced turbo gas generator (ATGG) engines designed by the Gas Turbine Research Establishment.
+The contract includes end-to-end manufacturing, assembly and integration of completely-assembled engines.
+The ATGG is designed with a single-spool compact turbojet configuration with components including a 4-stage axial flow compressor, an annular combustor, a single-stage axial flow uncooled turbine, and a fixed exit area nozzle.
+The first batch of the engine would be delivered in early 2026.
+The engine will power the NASM-MR missile.

+The first ATGG indigenous expendable turbojet engine with a thrust class of 350 kgf was delivered on 22 July 2026.

 Manufacturing

-The Ministry of Defence (MoD) has awarded Azad Engineering Limited a contract to serve as a production agency for engines designed by the Gas Turbine Research Establishment.
-Assembling and manufacturing what is known as an Advanced Turbo Gas Generator (ATGG) engine is the focus of the present long-term contract.
-This is meant to power various defense applications, such as the gas turbine engine that powers the Indian Army's fleet of infantry combat vehicles (ICVs) and tanks, the marine gas turbine engine (MGTE) for upcoming Indian Navy warships, and the GTX-35VS Kaveri turbofan engine for the Tejas fighter.
+During May 2024, GTRE had long term plans to develop an Advanced Gas Turbine Engine (AGTE) with various defense applications including the gas turbine engine that powers the Indian Army's fleet of infantry combat vehicles (ICVs) and tanks, the marine gas turbine engine (MGTE) for upcoming Indian Navy warships, and the GTX-35VS Kaveri turbofan engine for the Tejas fighter.
 By early 2026, Azad must begin delivering its first batch of fully integrated engines.
-Using components including a 4-stage axial flow compressor, an annular combustor, a single-stage axial flow uncooled turbine, and a fixed exit area nozzle, the engine is built using a single-spool turbojet configuration.
-Azad Engineering will be essential to GTRE as a single source industry partner.

 In 2024, discussions began between Safran, a French defence and aerospace company, and DRDO's Aeronautical Development Agency and GTRE for future technology transfer and manufacturing of jet engines for India's 5th generation Advanced Medium Combat Aircraft (AMCA) programme.

 Industry collaboration

 For the Combat Aircraft Engine Development Program, PTC Industries Limited, a titanium recycling and aerospace component forging company has taken up a developmental contract for essential components on 6 December 2022.
 GTRE is expanding PTC Industries' capacity to produce vital titanium alloy aero engine and aircraft parts through investment casting – hot isostatic pressing technology.
 In cooperation with GTRE, a prototype of the Engine Bevel Pinion Housing has already been developed.

+On 7 January 2026, GTRE issued an Expression of Interest (EoI) to select a Development-cum-Production Partner for manufacturing and assembly of an indigenous Advanced High Thrust Class Engine (AHTCE), aiming industrial ecosystem supporting lifecycle military gas turbine engines.
+The engine will be equipped with FADEC and the programme includes the delivery of 18 engines over a 10 year span.
+The programme will be divided into four major phases: Design, Manufacturing Planning, Manufacturing and Assembly and Integration Phase.
+A foreign design agency, like Safran Aircraft Engines, Rolls-Royce Holdings, General Electric and IHI Corporation, could participate as consultancy firms but the design control would be with the Indian partner.
+The new engine will be of the 120 kN thrust class.